 A team approach to patient care is strongly emphasized.
-All members of the team, including attending physicians, nurses, residents, medical students, discharge planners, social workers, respiratory therapists, OT/PT specialists, as well as Chlid Life staff members work together in a mutually supportive environment to ensure comprehensive and outstanding patient care.
+The care team includes attending physicians, nurses, residents, medical students, case managers, social workers, respiratory therapists, OT/PT specialists, as well as Child Life staff members.
+All work together in a mutually supportive environment to ensure comprehensive and outstanding patient care.

 Pediatric Intensive Care Unit

-The eleven-bed PICU/PICA is the only facility in Central Massachusetts that provide intensive care to children.
-Residents provide patient care in the PICU under the supervision and guidance of critical care faculty in pediatrics and pediatric surgery.
+The ten-bed PICU is the only facility in Central Massachusetts that provide intensive care to children.
+Residents provide patient care in the PICU under the supervision and guidance of critical care faculty in pediatrics.
 Pediatric residents are responsible for both medical and surgical ICU patients.
 Our housestaff gain experience in the care of medical ICU patients, trauma patients and surgical subspeciality patients.
 Fundamental critical care knowledge, technical expertise and skills in the provision of psychosocial support to patients and families are fostered by the faculty and staff through supervised clinical care, rounds and conferences.

 NICU and Newborn Nursery

-Our NICU is very proud of its warm environment and collaborative atmopshere.
+Our NICU is very proud of its warm environment and collaborative atmosphere.
 Supervision in the NICU is provided by full time neonatologists who provide on-site 24/7 coverage.
 Residents also enjoy working with neonatal nurse practitioners, NICU fellows, NICU nurses, social workers, lactation consultants and child life specialists.
-In the NICU family centered rounds are practiced, with most parents choosing to participate in rounds.
+In the NICU we practice family-centered multidisciplinary rounds.